mayank0405/Business-Case-Target-SQL/README.md

 ## Problem Statement

-At Scaler, I was fortunate enoug to work on a real business case project.
+At Scaler, I was fortunate enough to work on a real business case project.
 This particular business case focuses on the operations of Target in Brazil and provides insightful information about 100,000 orders placed between 2016 and 2018.

 It would be insightful to know about...